rushilsingh/fuzzysearch/README.md

 Endpoint = http://fuzzyauto.herokuapp.com/search?word=<word>

 GET call returns a dictionary with ranks as keys and words as values.
+Returns first 25 ranks.

 Criteria for ranking:
     The ranking of results satisfies the following conditions in decreasing order of precedence: